 After 11 years of trying to have a baby, Ankita Majumder wants to be like any other mother and hear the pitter-patter of her child's feet running towards her.

 But she and her husband, Richard Henderson, 40, need a woman willing to be their surrogate to do it and they have taken their search online.

 Majumder, 39, has had five miscarriages and undergone several attempts to get pregnant.
-They include: five rounds of artificial insemination, two rounds of in vitro fertilisation, eight embryo transfers, ovulation induction (trying to increase ovulation with medication) and ovarian drilling (small holes drilled in ovaries to release more eggs).
+They include: five rounds of artificial insemination; two rounds of in vitro fertilisation; eight embryo transfers; ovulation induction (trying to increase ovulation with medication); ovarian drilling (small holes drilled in ovaries to release more eggs).

-She estimated the procedures cost well over $10,000, a considerable sum for the West Auckland product manager and postie.
+She estimated the procedures cost well more than $10,000, a considerable sum for the West Auckland product manager and postie.

-When she was 21, Majumder was diagnosed with polycystic ovary syndrome which is when small cysts on ovaries create a hormonal imbalance, making it more difficult to get pregnant.
+When she was 21, Majumder was diagnosed with polycystic ovary syndrome, which is when small cysts on ovaries create a hormonal imbalance, making it harder to get pregnant.

-Every time she miscarries, Majumder's heart breaks over the child they could have had.
-She said her and her husband try to hide their sadness from those around them.
+Every time she miscarries, Majumder's heart breaks over the child the couple could have had.
+The couple try to hide their sadness from those around them.

 "It just hits me really hard seeing children everywhere, seeing pregnant women everywhere.